+Life happens and sometimes our plans for dinner get adjusted.
 We all hate to waste food but it‘s better than getting ill from food born bacteria.

+Ignore the monetary cost because saving some money is not worth the risk of getting sick.
 Did you know severe cases of food poisoning can kill someone?

-Refreezing food is not dangerous, the danger is that food can spoil before it’s refrozen or after it‘s thawed again before being cooked and eaten.
+Refreezing food is not dangerous, the danger is that food can spoil before it’s refrozen or after it‘s thawed again but before being cooked and eaten.

 Freezing food does not kill bacteria, so once thawed bacteria continues to multiple at the same exponential rate it was multiplying at before being frozen.

 This isn’t a big deal for meats or baked foods but is huge for rice, pasta, fruits and veggies.

 Try to figure out how long things have been thawing/thawed to help you make a safe decision.

 Toss it if

-Quick Tip: If your freezer thaws and you have to toss a bunch of food see if the loss is covered on your homeowners or renters insurance.
+If your freezer thaws and you have to toss a bunch of food see if the loss is covered on your homeowners or renters insurance.